robbinjanssen/home-assistant-omnik-inverter/README.md

 ## Manual installation

 Create a directory called `omnik_inverter` in the `<config directory>/custom_components/` directory on your Home Assistant instance.
-In many installations, the <config directory> is where the configuration.yaml file is located.
-Create the directory custom_components first if it does not exist yet.
+In many installations, the `<config directory>` is where the `configuration.yaml` file is located.
+Create the directory `custom_components/` first if it does not exist yet.
 Install this component by copying all files in `/custom_components/omnik_inverter/` folder from this repo into the new `<config directory>/custom_components/omnik_inverter/` directory you just created.

 This is how your custom_components directory should be:
 ```bash